CSD Dyslexia Screening

-The Georgia Dyslexia Pilot Program (SB 48) requires local school systems to begin screening all kindergarten students and certain students in grades 1-3 for characteristics of dyslexia beginning in the 2024-2025 school year.
+The Georgia Dyslexia Screening legislation (SB 48) requires local school systems to begin screening all kindergarten students and certain students in grades 1-3 for characteristics of dyslexia beginning in the 2024-2025 school year.
 To prepare, the bill requires GaDOE to conduct a 3-year Dyslexia Pilot Program (2020-2023).
 City Schools of Decatur is one of the school systems participating in the pilot.

 SB 48 Synopsis